MeKeyCool/docs/contribute/documentation/why.md

 Why browse the sources and reverse-engineer code when you can read a paragraph that's written for humans?
 It's not efficient to read 600 lines of code and run them in your head when you could simply google it.

 **Remember, code is for computers and documentation is for humans**.
-If you are reading this, that means you're probably a human.
-Optimize for _your_ time, too.
+If you are reading this, you're probably human.
+Optimize _your_ time.